Lippmann-Schwinger-Lanczos algorithm for inverse scattering problems: Introduction

-It is well known that data-driven ROM can be equivalently rewritten in projection form, for example as a Galerkin system, with the same matrix $T$ for state variable realization in the interior, see for example \cite{doi:10.1137/1.9781611974829.ch7}.
+It is well known that data-driven ROMs can be rewritten in projection form, for example as a Galerkin system, with the same matrix for state variable realization in the interior, see for example \cite{doi:10.1137/1.9781611974829.ch7}.
 The relationship between these projections and finite-difference Gaussian quadrature rules was first studied in \cite{druskin2002three} and further developed in \cite{BoDrMaMoZa}.
-To see the idea, let $A_q$ be the PDE operator, for example \be A_q = -\Delta +q,\ee and let us denote by $V_q$ the row vector of orthonormal basis functions ${v_q}_j$, $j=1,\ldots,m$, such that \be T_q= \int V^*_qA_qV_q\ee where $T_q$ is our sparse data driven network.
-A critical property of the projection solution in the interior, which was first noticed in \cite{druskin2016direct}, is that \be V_q\approx V_0,\ee even for large $q$, where $V_0$ is the row vector of orthogonalized basis corresponding to $q=0$.
-This property of the sparse realization $T_q$ would not be possible, for example, if one were using the full stiffness and mass matrices appearing in the Loewner product formulation normally used for data-driven ROM construction.
-Because of the sparse structure of $T_q$, (tridiagonal finite-difference in 1D problems), the basis functions ${v_q}_j$ are localized, that is, they behave somehow similarly to piecewise linear finite element basis functions, and depend only weakly on the media perturbations.
-Rigorous analysis of this property can be obtained using already mentioned Marchenko, Gelfand, Levitan and Krein approach and is in progress at the moment \cite{BorceaZimmerling}.
+A critical property of the projection solution in the interior, which was first noticed in \cite{druskin2016direct}, is that the Galerkin basis corresponding the unknown coefficient is very close to the one from the homogeneous problem.
+This is a property particular to the sparse realization mentioned above, and would not be possible, for example, if one were using the full stiffness and mass matrices appearing in the Loewner product formulation normally used for data-driven ROM construction.
+Because of the sparse structure of of the system (tridiagonal finite-difference in 1D problems), the basis functions are localized and depend only weakly on the media perturbations.
+Rigorous analysis of this property can be obtained using the previously mentioned Marchenko, Gelfand, Levitan and Krein approach and is in progress at the moment \cite{BorceaZimmerling}.